- What is negative property equity?

-In the aftermath of the property bubble and subsequent economic crisis, negative equity has become commonplace among property owners in Spain.
+In the aftermath of the property bubble, the subsequent economic crash and more recently, the COVID-19 crisis, negative equity has become commonplace among property owners in Spain.

 Thousands of foreigners who bought at the height of the boom with high loan-to-value mortgages now find themselves with a property worth less than their mortgage debt.